-Potential for Discretionary Determinations by the Issuer under the Notes
+Potential for Discretionary Determinations by the Issuer under the Securities

-Under the terms and conditions of the Notes, following the occurrence of certain events outside of its control, the Issuer may determine in its discretion to take one or more of the actions available to it in order to deal with the impact of such event on the Notes or the Issuer or both.
-It is possible that any such discretionary determinations by the Issuer could have a material adverse impact on the value of and return on the Notes.
-An overview of the potential for discretionary determinations by the Issuer under the Notes is set forth in the section headed "Overview of the Potential for Discretionary Determinations by the Issuer" on pages 64 to 68 of this Supplement to Listing Supplement.
+Under the terms and conditions of the Securities, following the occurrence of certain events outside of its control, the Issuer may determine in its discretion to take one or more of the actions available to it in order to deal with the impact of such event on the Securities or the Issuer or both.
+It is possible that any such discretionary determinations by the Issuer could have a material adverse impact on the value of and return on the Securities.
+An overview of the potential for discretionary determinations by the Issuer under the Securities is set forth in the section headed "Overview of the Potential for Discretionary Determinations by the Issuer" on pages 65 to 70 of this Supplement to Listing Supplement.

-Prohibition of sales to EEA RETAIL INVESTORS
+EEA RETAIL INVESTORS

 The Securities are not intended to be offered, sold or otherwise made available to and may not be offered, sold or otherwise made available to any retail investor in the European Economic Area ("EEA Retail Investor").
 For these purposes, an EEA Retail Investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU on Markets in Financial Instruments (as may be amended, varied or replaced from time to time) ("MiFID II"); (ii) a customer within the meaning of Directive (EU) 2016/97 (the "Insurance Distribution Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in Regulation (EU) 2017/1129 (the "Prospectus Regulation").
-Consequently no key information document required by Regulation (EU) No 1286/2014 (the "PRIIPs Regulation") for offering or selling the Securities or otherwise making them available to EEA Retail Investors has been prepared and therefore offering or selling such Securities or otherwise making them available to any EEA Retail Investor may be unlawful under the PRIIPs Regulation.
+Consequently no key information document required by Regulation (EU) No 1286/2014 (the "PRIIPs Regulation") for offering or selling the Securities or otherwise making them available to EEA Retail Investors has been prepared and therefore offering or selling such Securities or otherwise making them available to EEA Retail Investors has been prepared and therefore offering or selling such Securities or otherwise making them available to any EEA Retail Investor may be unlawful under the PRIIPs Regulation.